n0rvyn/dupclean/README.md

        -t, --st-time ST_TIME            st_mtime'(default), 'st_atime', or 'st_ctime'
-       -p, --priority PRIORITY          choose 'oldest' or 'latest'(default) st_time to hold the file -b, --backup DIRECTORY           moving files to DIRECTORY instead of delete directly
+       -p, --priority PRIORITY          choose 'oldest' or 'latest'(default) st_time to hold the file -b, --backup DIRECTORY           moving files to DIRECTORY instead of delete directly --force                          deleting files without prompt (default: rm -ri)

 Filter:
-       --key-to-hold "K1, K2..."        keywords to hold the file, "key1, key2..."
+       --key-to-hold "K1,K2..."        keywords to hold the file, "key1, key2..."
-       --key-to-burn "K1, K2..."        keywords to burn the file --suffix-to-hold "K1, K2..."     suffix to hold the file --suffix-to-burn "K1, K2..."     suffix to burn the file --key-to-path-hold "K1, K2..."   keywords to hold the file by file's absolute path.
-       --key-to-path-burn "K1, K2..."   keywords to burn the file by file's absolute path.
+       --key-to-burn "K1,K2..."        keywords to burn the file --suffix-to-hold "K1,K2..."     suffix to hold the file --suffix-to-burn "K1,K2..."     suffix to burn the file --key-to-path-hold "K1,K2..."   keywords to hold the file by file's absolute path --key-to-path-burn "K1,K2..."   keywords to burn the file by file's absolute path

+Warning:
+       Do NOT leave blank after ',' for specifying more than 2 keywords, because the BLANK will be considered as the first part of the next keyword.

 Example:
        dupclean.py -r -c 1 --key-to-burn 'test,log' --suffix-to-burn '.bak,.log' /path/to/folder
 ```

 ## Example